 Seán was introduced to music through the Irish fiddle tradition of his hometown of Derry.
 He read music at St John’s College, Cambridge, after which he completed a PhD in musicology at Trinity College, University of Dublin.
 He is now an assistant professor of music in Dublin City University, where he lectures in music history, harmony and counterpoint, and contemporary composition.
 He is active as a choral singer, singing with the internationally acclaimed chamber choir New Dublin Voices, conducted by Bernie Sherlock.

 Seán’s compositions show a mastery of text-setting and a unique approach to the uses of the voice.
 A wide range of harmonic and rhythmic techniques are employed to create music full of colour and vibrancy.

 Seán has also written much chamber music: he has twice been awarded the Young Composers’ Bursary at the West Cork Chamber Music Festival (2013, 2014), and the Jerome Hynes composition competition (2011).
-Commissions have been received by Vanbrugh Quartet, West Cork Chamber Music Festival, and EstOvest Festival.
+Commissions have been received by Vanbrugh Quartet, West Cork Chamber Music Festival, EstOvest Festival and the World Youth Choir.
 He has been selected for the ‘Adopt a Composer’ programme in association with Making Music and BBC Radio 3, and the ‘Composer Lab’ project for the Contemporary Music Centre, Ireland.